What To Do If You Have A Braces Emergency

 The band is a metal ring placed around the back teeth that occasionally comes loose.
 While it can be irritating, some patients tolerate a loose band until their next appointment.
 But, the health of your back teeth can be affected by a long-term loose band.
 Loose bands can accumulate food particles and cause decay to the teeth over time.
 While the band is in place, it blocks bacteria and other particles from causing enamel erosion and eventually decalcification on the teeth.

 Broken Braces Or Brackets

 A loose or broken wire is an annoyance that causes a repairable sore spot in the cheek.
-But, if the wire — or any part of your braces — poke and/or protrudes enough to cause bleeding, call your Gainesville orthodontist right away.
-Cover the exposed end of the wire with dental wax to lessen the impact to the cheek tissue.
+But, if the wire — or any part of your braces — poke and/or protrudes enough to cause bleeding, call our office right away.
+Cover the exposed end of the wire with dental wax to lessen the impact on the cheek tissue.

 Swallowed Elastics & Other Appliances

 Consider these situations rare — but they do happen.
 Occasionally, bits of dental wax and a stray elastic are swallowed by patients.
 If you do or think you may have swallowed one of these materials, don’t panic.
 These items are small and will move through the digestive tract quickly.